-Strongly agree Agree Neutral Disagree Strongly disagree Not applicable UNITAR technical support was timely. \circ \circ \circ 0 \circ \circ UNITAR adapted its approach in response to COVID- 19 to ensure continued technical support. \circ \circ 0 0 0 0 o what extent do you agree with the following statements?
-Strongly Not agree Agree Neutral Disagree disagree applicab Thanks to the UNITAR project/support, I have applied the learning when developing new policies.
-0 0 0 0 0 0 Thanks to the UNITAR project/support, the organization with which I am affiliated is better able to perform.
-0 0 0 0 0 \circ Thanks to the UNITAR project/support, the institution/ program I worked for has integrated the new SDGs related principles of LNOB in the work processes.
+1077101 Strongly agree Agree Neutral Disagree Strongly disagree Not applicable UNITAR technical support was timely.
+0 $\bigcirc$ 0 0 0 0 UNITAR adapted its approach in response to COVID- 19 to ensure continued technical support.
+0 0 0 0 0 0

+Strongly agree Agree Neutral Disagree Strongly disagree Not applicable Thanks to the UNITAR project/support, I have applied the learning when developing new policies. $\bigcirc$ 0 0 0 0 0 Thanks to the UNITAR project/support, the organization with which I am affiliated is better able to perform.
+0 0 0 0 0 0 Thanks to the UNITAR project/support, the institution/ program I worked for has integrated the new SDGs related principles of LNOB in the work processes.
 0 0 0 0 0 0 Thanks to the UNITAR project/support, the institution I worked for has developed more inclusive and agile policy review and development / data analysis processes.
 0 0 0 0 0 0 Thanks to the UNITAR project/support, the policy-making processes in my institution/ country have been influenced by the integrated design and implementation.
-0 0 0 0 0 0 lease provide example ervices/learning provid nave performed differently afte er the advisory 31.
-Have you o services, besides other UNITA AR learning (or advisor Yes No
+0 0 0 0 0 0